maciejpirog/cpp-effects/doc/refman-clause-modifiers.md

   virtual typename Cmd::OutType CommandClause(Cmd) = 0;
 };
 ```

-Specialisation for plain clauses, which interpret commands as functions (i.e., they are self- and tail-resumptive).
-No context switching, no allocation of resumption.

 Note that the return type of the command clause is now the return type of the command.